Cosmology in the non-linear regime : the small scale miracle: Fisher constraints

 \subsection{Marginalisation over astrophysics}

-One last issue we could worry about, is whether the cosmological information found on small scale is or not degenerate with the astrophysics.
-Figure~\ref{Fig:marginalised-errors-kmax} answers this question by showing the marginalised error bars on $n_S$ and $w_0$ as a function of $\kmax$, for \SKA{}2 galaxies summed over all redshift bins.
+One issue we can worry about, is whether the cosmological information found on small scale is or not degenerate with the astrophysics.
+Figure~\ref{Fig:marginalised-errors-kmax} thus shows the marginalised error bars on $\sigma_8$, $n_S$ and $w_0$ as a function of $\kmax$, for \SKA{}2 galaxies summed over all redshift bins.

-We see that, despite marginalising over 7 HOD parameters there is a huge improvement of the cosmological errors when increasing $\kmax$.
-Quantitatively, when pushing from $\kmax=$ 1 Mpc$^{-1}$ to $\kmax=$ 10 Mpc$^{-1}$, the error bar on $\sigma_8$ improves by a factor 8.8, the error bar on $n_s$ improves by a factor 2.4, and the error bar $w_0$ improves by a factor 4.9.
-This is of high interest to study the current tension on $\sigma_8$, constrain inflation and Dark Energy models.
+We see that, after marginalising over 7 HOD parameters there is still a substantial improvement of the cosmological errors when increasing $\kmax$.
+Quantitatively, when pushing $\kmax$ from 1 Mpc$^{-1}$ to 10 Mpc$^{-1}$, the error bar on $\sigma_8$ improves by a factor 9, the error bar on $n_s$ improves by a factor 2.5, and the error bar $w_0$ improves by a factor 5.2.\\ In comparison, pushing $\kmax$ from 0.1 Mpc$^{-1}$ to 1 Mpc$^{-1}$ yields larger improvements ratios, respectively a factor 25 for $\sigma_8$, 36 for $n_s$ and 11 for $w_0$.
+So the astrophysical uncertainties did hamper the improvements of cosmological constraints more in the small scale case ($1\rightarrow 10$ Mpc$^{-1}$) than in the large scale case ($0.1\rightarrow 1$ Mpc$^{-1}$).
+However the resulting improvements still seem worth the effort.